oroinc/documentation/user_guide/export_import.rst

 Export
 -------

-A functionality enables export of the entity details into  a .csv file.
+The functionality enables export of the entity records details into  a .csv file.

-In order to export the .csv file:
+In order to export a .csv file:

 - Go to the grid and
   - Click :guilable:`Export` button to export all the fields assigned for export for all the entity records or